kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 ### Order plugin group

-In the plugin group `_group-init`, we group plugins that needs to run early.
+In the plugin group `_init`, we group plugins that needs to run early.
 Maybe the `kirby-init-class` is required by other plugins and needs to run first.

 ### Type plugin group

-In the plugin group `group-seo`, we group plugins by their type.
+In the plugin group `seo`, we group plugins by their type.
 In this case we group all the SEO plugins together.
 If you have many plugins, it can be helpful with groups to keep a organized folder structure.

 ## Troubleshooting